fabiscafe/fcgu/README.md

 Server = https://vmi394248.contaboserver.net/$repo
 #Server = <looking for new mirrors>
 ```
-When thats done a `pacman -Syuu` will downgrade all packages to the Arch-repo versions.
+When that's done a `pacman -Syuu` will downgrade all packages to the Arch-repo versions.

 ## Frequently Asked Questions - FAQ
+### Will you do the stable releases?
+Yes, FCGU will also package stable releases until they arrive in Arch Linux directly.

-### What happens after the stable release is shipped?
+### What happens after the stable release is shipped in Arch Linux?
 Once the stable version of GNOME arrives Arch Linux official repository, fcgu will remove its packages, so pacman will switch to the official repository again.

 ### Will this kill my setup?